Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 What if the requirements miss a crucial edge case?
 Or fail to describe a business concept and limiting our ability to implement a model that will support future requirements?

-As Alberto Brandolini said:
+> As Alberto Brandolini said:
 > Software development is a learning process; working code is a side effect.
 > A software project’s success depends on the effectiveness of knowledge sharing between domain experts and software engineers.
 > We have to understand the problem in order to solve it.

+### Communication

 Effective knowledge sharing between domain experts and software engineers requires effective communication.
 Let’s take a look at the common impediments to effective communication in software projects.

-### Communication

 It’s safe to say that almost all software projects require the collaboration of stakeholders in different roles: domain experts, product owners, engineers, UI and UX designers, project managers, testers, analysts, and others.

 As in any collaborative effort, the outcome depends on how well all those parties can work together.
-For example,
+For example:
 do all stakeholders agree on what problem is being solved?
-What about the solution they are building do they hold any conflicting assumptions about its functional and non-functional requirements?
+What about the solution they are building, do they hold any conflicting assumptions about its functional and non-functional requirements?
 Agreement and alignment on all project-related matters are essential to a project’s success.

 Research into why software projects fail has shown that effective communication is essential for knowledge sharing and project success.